-Either that or, as Merriman suggests, the Dark's vengeance for his maternal grandmother Caradog Lewis's having failed them by being found out.
+Either that or, as Merriman suggests, the Dark's vengeance for his maternal grandfather Caradog Lewis's having failed them by being found out.

 Kick the Dog: Something the Dark is very good at.
 What happens to Hawkin, Will's mother getting hurt and his sister kidnapped and subjected to Mind Rape, the death of Cafall, and who Mrs. Rowlands turns out to be, coupled with how the Black Rider uses her to get John's cooperation, all qualify.

 It backfires at one point.
 Will gets the sixth and last sign from a great ship, carrying a long dead king who was an ally of the Light (but not King Arthur), and all his possessions.
 After he claims it, in an act of spite the Dark sets the whole ship on fire.
 Will is horrified by it, but Merry points out that Dark was so eager to be spiteful that they didn't think it through.
 All they have done is give the King what he deserves.

 Kindly Housekeeper: Subverted in Over Sea, Under Stone.
 Mrs. Palk appears to be one of these, but turns out to be The Mole, an agent of the Dark who sabotages the protagonists.